Conditional Extremes with Graphical Models: Methodology

 \subsection{Multivariate Asymmetric Generalised Gaussian Distribution}

-The CMEVM is very flexible, and parameter estimation has a low computational cost, making it an attractive option.
-Unfortunately, prediction does not scale well with dimension.
-The curse of dimensionality associated with sampling from the empirical distribution is well-known in general \citetmain{Nagler_2016}, but we illustrate it in the specific case of the CMEVM in the Supplementary Material \citepmain{Farrell_2024}.
-To overcome this limitation, we utilise a fully parametric model.
-While this approach has been taken by others \citepmain{Shooter_2021, Richards_2022, Wadsworth_2022}, the distribution that we propose allows, for the first time, a model with asymmetry in the univariate marginal distributions of the residuals.
-The most commonly used parametric model for $Z_{\mid i}$ is the multivariate Gaussian copula with generalised Gaussian margins \citepmain{Wadsworth_2022}.
-The generalised Gaussian distribution is attractive because it bridges the Gaussian and Laplace distributions, meaning that it is appropriate in cases where the pairwise dependence of the residuals is expected to vary from strong asymptotic dependence (for which the residual margins are expected to follow a Gaussian distribution) to complete independence (for which the residual margins are expected to follow a Laplace distribution).
-However, the generalised Gaussian distribution is symmetric, a property that we found is not always appropriate (see Supplementary Material \citepmain{Farrell_2024}).
-Therefore, we propose to model the marginal distribution of the residuals $Z_{\mid i}$ using the asymmetric generalised Gaussian (AGG) distribution \citetmain{Nacereddine_2019}.
+While the CMEVM is flexible and the computational cost of parameter estimation is low, the predictive performance of the model declines in high dimensions.
+This is due to the well-known curse of dimensionality associated with sampling from the empirical distribution \citepmain{Nagler_2016}; see the Supplementary Material for an illustration in the specific case of the CMEVM.
+Overcoming this limitation requires a fully parametric model.
+While this approach has been taken before \citepmain{Shooter_2021, Richards_2022, Wadsworth_2022}, the model that we propose allows, for the first time, both asymmetry in the univariate marginal distributions of the residuals and a sparse dependence structure in their joint distribution.

+The most commonly used fully parametric model for $\boldsymbol{Z}_{\mid i}$ is the MVG copula with generalised Gaussian margins \citepmain{Wadsworth_2022}.
+The generalised Gaussian distribution bridges the Gaussian and Laplace distributions, making it appropriate in cases where the pairwise dependence of the residuals is expected to vary from strong asymptotic dependence (for which the residual margins are expected to follow a Gaussian distribution) to complete independence (for which the residual margins are expected to follow a Laplace distribution).
+However, the generalised Gaussian distribution is symmetric, a property that we found is not always appropriate (see Supplementary Material).
+Instead, we model the marginal distribution of the residuals $\boldsymbol{Z}_{\mid i}$ using the asymmetric generalised Gaussian (AGG) distribution \citepmain{Nacereddine_2019}.
 This distribution has density

 where $z \in \mathbb{R}$, $\Gamma(\cdot)$ denotes the standard gamma function, and $\nu \in \mathbb{R}$, $\kappa_{1} > 0$, $\kappa_{2} > 0$, $\delta > 0$ are the location, left-scale, right-scale, and shape parameters, respectively.
 We refer to this distribution as the $\text{AGG}(\nu, \kappa_{1}, \kappa_{2}, \delta)$.
 When $\kappa_{1} = \kappa_{2}$, the AGG reduces to the generalised Gaussian (or delta-Laplace) distribution used by \citetmain{Wadsworth_2022}.